Skip to main content

 Ordering Choices

-💡 SmartTip: If you're needing to add a long list of values, create a Multiple Select field to paste the entire list in at once and then you're free to convert it to a Single Select after!
+SmartTip: For adding long lists of values, paste them into a Multiple Select field first, then convert it to a Single Select field.
 With the Multiple Select field, these values can be separated by any common delimiters such as a comma(,), semicolon(;), or pipe(|).

 Adding Descriptions to Single Select Fields

-2. Check off Include Choice Descriptions.
+2. Check Include Choice Descriptions.

-3. Enter descriptions for choices as needed.
+3. Enter descriptions for each value.

-4. Click Save Choices.
+4. Save your changes.

 Using Predefined Lists